NVIDIA/vid2vid/README.md

 ### Testing
-- An example Cityscapes video is included in the `datasets` folder.
+- We include an example Cityscapes video in the `datasets` folder.
 - To generate the first frame for the model, there are 3 different ways.
   - The first is using the real image by specifying `--use_real_img`.
   - The second is to use another model which was trained on single images (e.g. pix2pixHD) by specifying `--use_single_G`.